captbaritone/jordaneldredge.com/_posts/2009-04-30-refresh-hero-avatar-game.md

 <strong>Edit:</strong> I have added a <a href="http://classicalcode.com/projects/hero/high_score.php">top 50 high score list</a>.

-<strong>If you plan to play, you will get a better response time if you <a href='http://classicalcode.com/projects/hero.png' target="_blank">open the image in it's own window</a>.</strong>
+<strong>If you plan to play, you will get a better response time if you <a href='http://classicalcode.com/projects/hero.png' target="_blank">open the image in its own window</a>.</strong>